kstastny/Talks/code-for-lunch-graphql/presentation-fsreveal/slides/index.md

 - Query Language for API
 - Strongly typed

-' TODO mention advantages - predictable, FE asks for exactly what it wants, BE only loads needed data and does not need to return hard to reach things. flexibility
+' history, why it was created - ask for what you need

 ***

 ## GraphQL Service

-- Schema
+- Schema (SDL)
     - Types
     - Operations on said types
 - Endpoints implementing said Schema